 Unemployment insurance is a program that provides up to 26 weeks of benefits to Tennessee workers who have lost their jobs through no fault of their own.
-Most employers in Tennessee participate in this program by paying an unemployment premium on the first [$7,000 in 2018 - subject to change annually] of an employee’s calendar year wages to the Tennessee Department of Labor and Workforce Development (TDLWD).
+Most employers in Tennessee participate in this program by paying an unemployment premium on the first [$7,000 effective 2019 - subject to change annually] of an employee’s calendar year wages to the Tennessee Department of Labor and Workforce Development (TDLWD).
 The rate varies from employer to employer but is normally not more than 10 percent of employees’ taxable wages.
 Municipalities have an option to be a “premium paying” employer, which mirrors the process followed by the private sector in Tennessee, or they can choose to be a “reimbursing” employer.
 In the latter case, the municipality would reimburse the state for unemployment benefits paid on behalf of former employees of the municipality.

 The method the municipality uses determines both the amount and timing of any payments to the state.
 In both cases, the municipality must accurately report quarterly the employees covered and the amount of wages paid for that quarter.
 Premium paying municipalities must remit an amount quarterly based on the taxable covered wages for that quarter.
 Reimbursing municipalities must report the gross wages for each employee; however, they are not required to submit premium amounts with the report.
 It is important for municipalities to determine who should be included on the quarterly report.
 That is the focus of the remainder of this brief.